cdomet-d/transcendence/.doc/databases.md

 Lasty, even is the table will remain pretty small, being able to make shorter, simpler queries also improves perfomances.
 It can make sense to simplify queries where we can when we have several databases, to maximise of perfomances for much more daunting tasks.

 ### Usage and associated functions

+TODO :
+* function with the language_code and word as parameter that will return the translation via a SQL query.

 ## Users